jshiv/RocketpoolExitArbitrage/README.md

 - **Flag**: `--node-private-key`
     **Type**: string
     **Default**: (empty)
     **Description**: Specifies the private key for the node address used as the caller.
 This can be used if the script should not use the Rocket Pool daemon to sign transactions.
-For example, when using external services like Allnode.
+For example, when using external services like Allnodes.
     **Example**:
     ```bash
     ./distribute --node-private-key="your_private_key"